zhengyup/tp/docs/DeveloperGuide.md

 Step 3.
 The `NoteCommand` calls the `Model#setInternApplication()` and `Model#updateFilteredInternApplicationList()`
 methods to add the new internship application with the note to the model, and replace the old internship application.

 Step 4.
-The `NoteCommand` creates a `CommandResult` object that contains feedback and InternApplication to the user, which is returned to the `LogicManager`.
+The `NoteCommand` creates a `CommandResult` object that contains the feedback and InternApplication to the user, which is returned to the `LogicManager`.

 The sequence diagram below shows the process of adding a note.